 - Under the RBI directions, the banks are now required to open ‘No Frills Account’ ( An account where there is no minimum balance requirement).

-- Savings account also provides the facility of automatic deductions for bill-payment and minimal monthly fees.
+- A savings account also provides the facility of automatic deductions for bill-payment and minimal monthly fees.